 What are Aquatic Invasive Species?

-- Non-native organism that lack natural predators or disease that help keep their growth in check.
+- Non-native organisms that lack natural predators or disease that help keep their growth in check.
 These species typically reproduce rapidly and negatively impact waterways and native aquatic organisms.

 Aquatic Invasive Species Laws

-- Anyone caught spreading nuisance aquatic weeds, intentional or unintentional, can be fined up to $500 and/or imprisoned.
+- Anyone caught spreading nuisance aquatic weeds, intentionally or unintentionally, can be fined up to $500 and/or imprisoned.

 - Except for research or under a permit, it is not lawful to possess, sell or place into any waters many water plants including hydrilla, water hyacinth, water lettuce, giant Salvinia, and any other plant on the state or federal Noxious Weed List.